interstitialRedirectModalTitle

 Excerpt from Kumulipo

 In Hawaiian culture, coral has long been revered.
-The sacred creation chant Kumulipo teaches us that the coral polyp was the first organism to emerge from the deep darkness, the most ancient ancestor, the foundation for all other life.
+The sacred creation chant Kumulipo teaches us that the coral polyp was the first organism to emerge from the darkness, the most ancient ancestor, the foundation for all other life.
+In other words, coral is not just the foundation of the reef—it is the foundation of life itself.

 Topographic map of the Main Hawaiian Islands—from northwest to southeast Ni‘ihau, Kaua‘i, O‘ahu, Moloka‘i, Lana‘i, Kaho‘olawe, Maui, Hawai‘i—and the seafloors surrounding them.